getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 The format of `appmap.yml` is documented in the [appmap-python documentation](https://github.com/applandinc/appmap-python/blob/master/README.md). `appmap.yml` can be fine tuned to include/exclude individual packages, classes and methods.

-## Install the appmap module in the Docker image
+## Install the appmap package in the Docker image

 1. Open shell in the running Docker image
 ```shell
 % make shell
 ```

-2. Install the `appmap` Python module
+2. Install the `appmap` Python package
 ```shell
 # pip install appmap
 ```